cofenberg/unrimp/README.md

 	- Draw instanced (shader model 4 feature, build in shader variable holding the current instance ID)
 - Debug methods
 	- When using Direct3D <11.1, those methods map to the Direct3D 9 PIX functions (D3DPERF_* functions, also works directly within VisualStudio 2019 out-of-the-box)
-	- Used inside the renderer implementations for better renderer debugging
+	- Used inside the RHI implementations for better RHI debugging
 - Supported asynchronous queries: Occlusion, pipeline statistics and timestamp
-- Renderer implementation specific optimizations
+- RHI implementation specific optimizations:
 	- OpenGL: Usage of direct state access (DSA), if available

 Renderer Runtime (e.g. "The Game")
 ======
 - During runtime, only platform optimized and compressed binary assets are used
-	- No inefficient generic stuff, no e.g. endianess handling, primarily raw chunks which can be fed into memory and GPU as efficient as possible
+	- No inefficient generic stuff, no e.g. endianness handling, primarily raw chunks which can be fed into memory and GPU as efficient as possible
 	- Efficient [CRN](https://github.com/BinomialLLC/crunch) textures are used by default, DDS is supported as well
 	- Using [LZ4](http://lz4.github.io/lz4/) compression
 - Asynchronous loading for all resources: To fight lags, micro stutter / judder, especially for virtual reality applications one needs a constant framerate
 - Material and shader blueprint system which was designed from ground up for pipeline state object (PSO) architecture
 	- New material types can be added without a single line of C++ source code, meaning technical artists can create and fine-tune the shaders in realtime
 	- Materials reference material blueprints and are just a list of key-value-pairs
-	- Shader language specifics are abstracted away: Write shaders once, use them across multiple renderer APIs
+	- Shader language specifics are abstracted away: Write shaders once, use them across multiple RHI implementations
 	- Support for shader combinations (Uber-shaders)
 	- Support for reusable shader pieces
 	- Material inheritance for materials which should share common properties, but differ in other properties